en_USEnglish

 1. Open a terminal or command line window.

-2. Check that you have access to npm by entering the command npm -v.
+2. Verify that you have access to npm by entering the command npm -v.

 3. Create a new directory for your Cypress test project using the command mkdir project-name.

-4. Access the project directory using the command cd project-name.
+4. Navigate to the project directory using the command cd project-name.

 6. Install Cypress using the command npm install cypress.
-This command will download and install Cypress in your project.
+This command will download and install Cypress into your project.

 Cypress configuration

-Before running your tests, you'll need to perform a few additional configurations in Cypress.
-Here's how to configure Cypress:
+Before running your tests, you'll need to do some additional configuration in Cypress.
+Here are the steps to set up Cypress:

-1. In your project, open the file cypress.json.
+1. In your project, open the cypress.json file.
 If this file doesn't exist, you can create it in the project directory.

-2. In the cypress.json file, you can define several configuration options for Cypress.
-For example, you can specify the base URL of your application to be tested, using the key "baseUrl.
+2. In the cypress.json file, you can set several configuration options for Cypress.
+For example, you can specify the base URL of your application to test using the key "baseUrl.

-3. You can also specify other configuration options such as browsers to be used, environment variables and custom behaviors for your tests.
-Detailed information on all configuration options can be found in the Cypress documentation.
+3. You can also specify other configuration options such as browsers to use, environment variables, and custom behaviors for your tests.
+You can find detailed information on all configuration options in the Cypress documentation.

-Once you've set up Cypress, you're ready to write and run your tests.
+Once you have Cypress set up, you are ready to write and run your tests.

-Now that you've installed and configured Cypress, you can start writing your tests.
-Here's how to create and run tests with Cypress.
+Now that you have Cypress installed and configured, you can start writing your tests.
+Here are the steps to create and run tests with Cypress.

 Creating test files

-In your Cypress project, you can create test files for each feature or scenario you wish to test.
-You can organize your test files into directories for easy maintenance and test management.
+In your Cypress project, you can create test files for each feature or scenario you want to test.
+You can organize your test files into directories to make test maintenance and management easier.

 1. Open the Cypress interface using the command npx cypress open.

-3. Right-click in the integration and select "New File".
+3. Right click in the directory integration and select “New File”.

 4. Give your test file a name, for example test-name.spec.js.
 Be sure to use the .spec.js to indicate that the file contains tests.

-Once you've created your test file, you can start writing tests with Cypress.
+Once you have created your test file, you can start writing tests with Cypress.

-Cypress uses simple, expressive syntax to write tests.
-Here's an example of a basic Cypress test:
+Cypress uses a simple and expressive syntax for writing tests.
+Here's an example of a basic test with Cypress:

 In this example, describe is used to define a test suite and it is used to define an individual test.

-Within each test, you can use Cypress commands to simulate user actions such as clicking on buttons, entering text in form fields, clicking on a button, and so on. navigation between pages, etc.
+Inside each test, you can use Cypress commands to simulate user actions such as clicking buttons, entering text into form fields, navigating between pages, and more.

-Once you've written your tests, you can run them using the Cypress interface.
+Once you have written your tests, you can run them using the Cypress interface.

 1. In your project, open a terminal or command line window.

-2. Access your Cypress project directory using the command cd project-name.
+2. Navigate to your Cypress project directory using the command cd project-name.

 3. Run Cypress using the command npx cypress open.

 4. In the Cypress interface, you'll see a list of all your test files.
-Click on the name of a test file to run it.
+Click on a test file's name to run it.

 5. Cypress will open a new browser window and run your test.
-You'll be able to see every stage of the test in real time in the Cypress interface.
+You'll be able to see each step of the test in real time in the Cypress interface.

 After running the test, Cypress will display the test results along with screenshots and test logs, if available.

-Cypress offers many powerful features to help you write and run end-to-end tests efficiently and reliably.
-Here are some of Cypress's most useful features.
+Cypress offers many powerful features that help you write and run end-to-end tests efficiently and reliably.
+Here are some of the most useful features of Cypress.

 Simulation of user actions

-With Cypress, you can easily simulate user actions such as clicking buttons, entering text in form fields, navigating between pages and so on.
+With Cypress, you can easily simulate user actions such as clicking buttons, entering text in form fields, navigating between pages, and more.
 This feature allows you to mimic the behavior of real users when using your application.

 Assertions and verifications

-Cypress offers a wide range of assertions and checks to help you verify the results of your tests.
-You can use these assertions to ensure that your application behaves as expected and that the expected results are correct.
+Cypress offers a wide range of assertions and checks to help you verify your test results.
+You can use these assertions to ensure your application behaves as expected and that the expected results are correct.

 With Cypress, you can run tests in parallel to save time and speed up the testing process.
-This is particularly useful when you have a large number of tests to run, or when you want to run tests on several browsers at the same time.
+This is especially useful when you have many tests to run or when you want to test on multiple browsers at the same time.

 Test filtering

-Cypress offers the option of filtering tests by name or tag.
+Cypress offers the ability to filter tests based on their names or tags.
 This allows you to run only certain tests during development or when running specific tests.

 Waiting times and delays

-With Cypress, you can easily manage waiting times and delays in your tests.
-This allows you to ensure that your application has sufficient time to respond to user actions before checking the results.
+With Cypress, you can easily manage wait times and delays in your tests.
+This allows you to ensure your application has enough time to respond to user actions before checking the results.

 DOM control

-Cypress makes it easy to control your application's DOM (Document Object Model) during testing.
-You can manipulate DOM elements, modifying their content, attributes and so on.
+Cypress makes it easy to control your application's Document Object Model (DOM) during testing.
+You can manipulate DOM elements, modify their contents, attributes, and more.

-Cypress offers advanced features for visual regression testing.
-You can capture screenshots of your application at different times and compare them to detect undesirable visual changes.
+Cypress offers advanced features for performing visual regression testing.
+You can capture screenshots of your application at different times and compare them to detect unwanted visual changes.

 Performance tests

-With Cypress, you can also perform performance to evaluate performances of your application.
-You can measure and analyze page load times, server response times and more.
+With Cypress, you can also run performance tests to evaluate your application's performance.
+You can measure and analyze page load times, server response time, and more.

 Customize test reports

-Cypress offers the possibility of customizing test reports by adding personalized reports and formats.
-This allows you to visualize and analyze your test results in the way that suits you best.
+Cypress offers the ability to customize test reports by adding custom reports and formats.
+This allows you to view and analyze your test results in the way that best suits your needs.

-To add custom reports to Cypress, you can use external libraries such as Mochawesome or Cucumber.js libraries.
-These libraries let you generate elegant, interactive HTML reports from your test results.
+To add custom reports to Cypress, you can use external libraries such as Mochawesome or Cucumber.js.
+These libraries allow you to generate elegant and interactive HTML reports from your test results.

 Integration with reporting tools

-Cypress can also be integrated with report generation tools such as Jenkins or CircleCI.
+Cypress can also be integrated with reporting tools such as Jenkins or CircleCI.
 This automates the report generation process and makes them accessible to the entire development team.

-Continuous integration is an essential aspect of the software development process.
-Cypress can be easily integrated into continuous integration systems to run automatic tests at each code validation.
+Continuous integration is a critical aspect of the software development process.
+Cypress can be easily integrated into continuous integration systems to run automated tests with every code commit.

-To configure Cypress in a continuous integration system, you need to perform the following steps:
+To configure Cypress into a continuous integration system, you need to perform the following steps:

 2. Configure your continuous integration system to run Cypress test commands.
 For example, you can use the command npm run test in your test scripts.

-3. Set the environment variables and configuration options required for your tests.
-For example, you can specify your application's base URL, API keys and so on.
+3. Configure the environment variables and configuration options needed for your tests.
+For example, you can specify your app's base URL, API keys, and more.

-Once you've set up your continuous integration system, it will be automatically triggered every time you validate code and run your Cypress tests.
+Once you have configured your continuous integration system, it will automatically trigger on every code commit and run your Cypress tests.

 Adapting test pipelines

-Integrating Cypress into existing test pipelines is generally straightforward, requiring only minor modifications.
+Integrating Cypress into existing test pipelines is generally straightforward and requires only minor modifications.
 You can add Cypress test steps to your existing pipeline to run automated tests at every stage of the development process.

 Data management in tests